checkstyle/contribution/checkstyle-tester/README.md

 [yourname@local sevntu.checkstyle]$ ./deploy.sh --maven
 ```

+ATTENTION: you can specify at projects-to-test-on.properties path to local file system if you have some repositories on your local, example: "checkstyle=/home/username/java/git-repos/checkstyle/checkstyle".

 DEPLOY: to github pages repo (https://pages.github.com/) to share your report with other:

 1) please follow instruction from https://pages.github.com/ to create your static web site on github